EvanPurkhiser/Presentations/presentations/11-12-13-SEV-static-checking.md

  * Dependant on the quality and completeness of the tests
  * Does _not_ verify the generated invariants
  * Various language and output format support

+# Methodology

+## Given Task

+ * Participants given a class to Anotate
+ * Allocated a single hour to complete the task
+ * Goal is to annotate the program until ESC/Java gives no warnings / errors (Therefore no runtime exceptions)